 In the past two decades, Britain has devolved power over many domestic matters from the government in London to elected assemblies in Scotland, Wales, and Northern Ireland.

 Powers devolved include education, health care, transportation, economic development, and language policy.

 Each devolved assembly selects its own government, headed by a first minister, responsible for day-to-day governing and setting the policy agenda.

-The powers of each assembly are a bit different; Scotland generally has the most independent power (and its assembly is called a Parliament, unlike the other two), while the Welsh and Northern Irish assemblies have a bit less.
+The powers of each assembly are a bit different; the Scottish Parliament generally has the most independent power while the Welsh Parliament (Senedd) and Northern Ireland Assembly have a bit less.